wp-plugins/selection-sharer/readme.txt

 1. Example of the plugin in action both as pop-over (desktop) and pop-under (mobile devices)

 == Changelog ==

+= 0.3 =
+Now That's What I Call an Update!

+Just when you thought you knew the Selection Sharer Wordpress plugin, here comes a release that changes everything.
+Actually, the good stuff is the same now but there's more of it.
+Here's what's new:

+* Added Facebook support (This uses the Facebook share functionality.
+Facebook share functionality requires a Facebook App ID, be sure to include fb:app_id meta tag information otherwise the Facebook share button will not show)
+* Better performance!
+Not that I'm saying that it wasn't performing before.
+But it is definitely working faster now.

+Thanks a lot for the support, I got some more amazing things coming in 2015.

 = 0.1 =
 * First release